LucasRochaAbraao/dotfiles/README.md

 - A script that allows me to use a Huion tablet with Linux, located in `~/bin/huion.sh`.

+## Picom

+- `home/.config/picom/picom.conf` is the conf file for the Picom window compositor.

 ## TODO

 - build and install script/makefile